MckinstryJ/NonStudentTeacherAlignments/README.md

 It would appear that the best sampling rate is 16kHz and it should only contain 1 channel.
 To make this easy, I included the required code for this step within this repo.
 You will just need to figure out how to [install sox](http://sox.sourceforge.net/) so that the code works.

 ## Step 3: Generate LAB files via Prosodylab Aligner Tools
 For whatever reason, MFA looks for these so called lab files before creating the alignments.
-If you don't have them, it won't budge.
-What's funny, however, is the fact that these lab files are individual files that have the "audio file name" as the lab file name and the "words spoken in text" as the text in all caps within the file.
-A true head scratcher in terms of why is this a show stopper... but to get these lab files via Prosodylab Aligner Tools you will need to run the following in your command prompt:
+To get these lab files, via Prosodylab Aligner Tools, you will need to run the following in your command prompt:

 ```
 git clone https://github.com/prosodylab/prosodylab.alignertools
 ```

-Then modify their code to be up-to-date.
+Then, modify their code to be up-to-date.
 I've uploaded the modified relabel_clean.py file to save you some time but the modifications might effect your setup so first try to run their original code but if you get a bunch of lab files with the same "words spoken in text" then use mine.

 You will most likely find it easy to interact with this file since they provide prompts to understand what you are wanting to do but for the sake of making a complete "how to" here are my inputs:
 <ol>